 Have you ever wondered what makes some homes (and homemakers) stand apart from the rest?
-So did I. Here are seven essential homemaking habits that highly effective homemakers have mastered.
+So did I. After careful consideration and study, I realized that highly effective homemakers generally practice these seven essential homemaking habits every day.

 The first thing I noticed when I entered the room was the delicious aroma of cinnamon and apples.
 A vanilla candle flickered cheerily on the entryway table, and the scene before me was one of warmth and welcome.